OpenKNX/OFM-Network/README.md

-# OFM-IPConfig
+# OFM-Network

-OpenKNX Function Modul for Configuration of IP-Devices
+This module provides the network functionality for the OpenKNX stack.